-New Club Affiliation Procedure
+New Club and Class Affiliation Procedure

-Clubs that affiliate after the end of September will not be invoiced for fees for the remainder of that year, but be given temporary Affiliation Status (subsequent to approval from the Board) until the following March when fees will be due.
+Clubs and classes that affiliate after the end of September will not be invoiced for fees for the remainder of that year, but be given temporary Affiliation Status (subsequent to approval from the Board) until the following March when fees will be due.

 If you have any questions regarding affiliation, please contact one of our regional development officers here.